-Films located within the Galleries are close captioned and there are audio transcripts of our core gallery and special exhibit audio tours.
-These can be requested at the Reception Desk.
+Films located within the galleries are close captioned and there are audio transcripts of our core gallery and special exhibit audio tours.
+These can be requested at the Front Desk.

 American Sign Language interpreters are available for special programs and guided tours.
 Please request the interpreter two weeks in advance by emailing [email protected].

 Touch Guide of the galleries are available at the Reception Desk along with an audio tour.
 Touch Tours can be scheduled both before the Museum opens to the public as well as during regular Museum operating hours.
 Contact group sales at 267-579-3623 or email [email protected] to book a Touch Tour.
 Please book two weeks in advance.

-The Museum also has tactile graphics available of select paintings in the core galleries, including William B. T. Trego's iconic March to Valley Forge, courtesy of the Clovernook Center for the Blind and Visually Impaired.
+The Museum has tactile graphics available of select paintings in the core galleries, including William B. T. Trego's iconic March to Valley Forge, courtesy of the Clovernook Center for the Blind and Visually Impaired.
 The Museum also has a tactile 3D printing of Washington's War Tent, available at the Alan B. Miller Theater (second floor), courtesy of Clovernook.
 The file to 3D print your own is available to download for free (.STL file).
 The 3D model was designed by Henry Levesque of Clovernook.

 Service animals are welcome in the Museum.
 As defined by the ADA, a service animal is any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not considered service animals.
 Emotional support animals, comfort animals, or therapy dogs are not allowed into the Museum as they are not service animals under Title II and Title III of the ADA.